 This means that there are Dynamax Pokemon of different species and varying strength that can be fought!

-In a Max Raid Battle, each player will only be able to select one of their Pokemon to join the battle, so be sure to choose a Pokemon with a good type advantage against the opponent Pokemon.
-You can check the type of the opponent Pokemon and the difficulty level in the top-left corner of the screen.
+In a Max Raid Battle, each player will only be able to select one of their Pokemon to join the battle, so be sure to choose a Pokemon with a good type advantage against the opposing Pokemon.
+You can check the type of the opposing Pokemon and the difficulty level in the top-left corner of the screen.

 You can either choose both Pokemon from your party and Pokemon stored in your Pokemon Boxes to join the battle.